GroverErin/ExeliusEngine/README.md

   - Linux (Tested with Ubuntu 20.04 and gcc)
   - Raspberry Pi 4 (Tested with PiOS x64 and gcc)

+Note: Windows is the active development platform, and the other platforms may not always be in a working state.

 |[Installation](#installation) |[Goals](#goals)         |[Learn](#learn)                |[Acknowledgements](#acknowledgements)              |[Gallery](#screenshots)    |
 |:-----------------------------|------------------------|-------------------------------|---------------------------------------------------|---------------------------|
 |[Windows](#windows)           |[Plans & Trello](#plans)|[FAQ](#faq)                    |[Author and Contributors](#author-and-contributors)|[Screenshots](#screenshots)|